alegrimaldi20/audit-puppy-raffle/README.md

 - `getActivePlayerIndex` returning 0.
 Is it the player at index 0?
 Or is it invalid.

 - MEV with the refund function.
-- MEV with withdrawfees
+- MEV with withdrawfees.

-- randomness for rarity issue.
+- Randomness for rarity issue.

-- reentrancy puppy raffle before safemint (it looks ok actually, potentially informational).
+- Reentrancy puppy raffle before safemint (it looks ok actually, potentially informational).